Health, Wellness, and Prevention

 Testing, Isolation, and Quarantine

-On-campus testing will be available for all students, faculty, and staff by appointment at the Health and Wellness Clinic.
 Our current testing plan is supported by MDH and is subject to change based on recommendations from MDH and/or the availability of testing supplies.
-The Health and Wellness Clinic will conduct tests as follows:
+The Health and Wellness Clinic is stressing the importance of testing for anyone with symptoms consistent with COVID-19 OR who is asymptomatic with a known exposure.

 Isolation and Quarantine